HDF-NI/hdf5.node/readme.md

             groupTargets.Information="\"There are no solutions; there are only trade-offs.\" -- Thomas Sowell";
             groupTargets.flush();
 ```
-If an attribute is already there it will get updated by h5 exists check, remove and then added back.
 Types are allowed to change to match the javascript side.
+If an attribute is already there it will get updated by h5 existence check, remove and then added back.
 When opening an h5 the group's attributes can be refreshed to the javascript in reverse manner
 ```
             var groupTarget=file.openGroup('pmcservices/sodium-icosanoate');